HealthBioscienceIDEAS/microscopy-novice/episodes/choosing-acquisition-settings.md

 The overall size of your data will depend on many factors.
-For example, increasing your resolution will increase the size of your final images, especially if you are covering a large area by stitching in x/y.
+For example, increasing your resolution will increase the size of your final images, especially if you are covering a large area by stitching multiple images taken at different positions together.

 ## Light exposure (i.e phototoxicity / photobleaching)

 Illuminating our samples with light is an essential part of collecting light microscopy images.
-This being said, we have to be very careful of the detrimental effects light can have on our samples, especially at high intensity over long time periods.
+However, we must also be mindful of the detrimental effects light can have on our samples, especially at high intensity over long time periods.

 Photobleaching is a key issue for fluorescence microscopy.
 If a fluorophore is exposed to intense light, its structure can degrade over time.
 This means that